+[19] J. Xie, G. Xu, J. Wang, M. Li, C. Han, and Y. Jia, “Effects of mental load and fatigue on steady-state evoked potential based brain computer interface tasks: a comparison of periodic flickering and motion-reversal based visual attention,” PloS one, vol. 11, no. 9, 2016.

 4. The paper deals with a two-class classification problem and achieves the highest average accuracy of 74.62% (C[128, 64, 32, 16, 8]_K(3 × 8)) with the trial length of 4 s.
 In such a BCI system, the information transfer rate is not high, especially compared with SSVEP-based BCIs, which achieve accuracy beyond 90% in a 40-class classification problem with the trial length of 1s (Masaki Nakanishi et al. 2018).
 Therefore, when could we use such a BCI in practice?
 [Irina; We will check your response]

-Reply:The authors thank the reviewers for the suggested reference and useful point for consideration.
 The suggested paper demonstrates a method for high-speed BCI system with average accuracy of 90%.
-However, the method is related to detection of steady state visual evoked responses for BCI speller, while our manuscript concerns different type of BCI system, MI-based BCI (spontaneous BCI).
-Although, the performance parameters related to trial length and accuracy in the paper of Nakanishi et al. are higher than those presented in our paper, the types of the signals that are used for evoked (the suggested paper) and spontaneous (our paper) BCI are different.
-Thus, before making direct comparison it is important to emphasize another point.
-The P300 and SSVEP based BCIs belong to the so-called dependent-BCI paradigms.
+However, the method is related to detection of steady state visual evoked responses for BCI speller, while our manuscript concerns different type of BCI paradigm, MI-based BCI (spontaneous BCI).
+Although, the performance parameters related to trial length and accuracy in the aforementioned article are higher than those presented in our paper, the types of the signals that are used for evoked and spontaneous BCI are fundamentally different; that is to say, the P300 and SSVEP based BCIs belong to the family of dependent-BCI paradigms.
 These BCI paradigms constraint the users to focus on visual stimuli, for example, LCD monitor.
-As a result, it limits the usefulness of the BCI system because the user needs to focus on the screen all the time.
-This results in the mental fatigue of the user [19]; moreover, a long term use of this system may cause severe eye strain because of the flashing lights.Despite the fact that the P300 and SSVEP-based BCIs provide high accuracy and information transfer rate limitations se, thementioned above outweigh the speed and accuracy.
-In contrast, motor imagery-based BCIs may provide more natural self-paced (independent of any external stimuli) control of the external environmentwhich will be useful and practical to most users, especially severely paralyzed people who are bed prone, even though they are low in terms of accuracy, and speed.
+As a result, despite the fact that the P300 and SSVEP-based BCIs provide high accuracy and information transfer rate, the usefulness of such BCI system is limited because the user needs to focus on the screen all the time.
+This results in the mental fatigue of the user [3]; moreover, a long-term use of this system may cause severe eye strain because of the flashing lights.
+In contrast, motor imagery-based BCIs may provide more natural self-paced (independent of any external stimuli) control of the external environment , which will be useful and practical to most users, especially severely paralyzed people who are bed prone, even though they are lower in terms of accuracy, and speed.

-60

-replicate information transfer rate in our study In other words, we cannot because it is an offline study.

-. sour motor-imagery BCIfor of s applicationre is a wide range ofThe

-can be defined based on the need of a user.
-That will be another study by human-computer/robot interaction people who will try to build the application side.
-It can be used for spelling, robot control or other applications.
-An example of research work that focuses on the application could be found in [59].
-Similar to many other works, it uses standard processing pipeline (bandpass filter + Common Spatial Pattern + Support Vector Machine classifier).
-Here it is important to notice that deep learning method presented in our manuscript allows to work directly on the raw data, which is one of the advantages of utilizing deep learning architectures.

-Regarding information transfer rate, literature demonstrates that P300 and SSVEP show a relatively high information transfer in comparison with other BCI paradigms [60].
+Regarding information transfer rate, literature demonstrates that P300 and SSVEP show a relatively high information transfer in comparison with other BCI paradigms [4].
 Thus, it might be expected that information transfer rate of the BCI system that is considered in our manuscript might be lower than in SSVEP-based BCI.
 Moreover, the presented results are based on the publicly available datasets and not on the self-conducted experiments where we could have affected the trial length.
-In other words, we cannot replicate information transfer rate in our study because it is an offline study.

-[60
+To answer the last question about the use of proposed BCI in practice we added the following paragraph in Section I (Introduction):

+The methods proposed in our manuscript could be applied to develop motor-imagery based BCI speller, which is a typical BCI-based application that helps people with disabilities to express thoughts [42].
+Another possible area for application is robot control [43].

+[3] J. Xie, G. Xu, J. Wang, M. Li, C. Han, and Y. Jia, “Effects of mental load and fatigue on steady-state evoked potential based brain computer interface tasks: a comparison of periodic flickering and motion-reversal based visual attention,” PloS one, vol. 11, no. 9, 2016.

+[4] H. J. Baek, M. H. Chang, J. Heo, and K. S. Park, “Enhancing the usability of brain-computer interface systems,” Computational intelligence and neuroscience, vol. 2019, 2019.